I wish I was fifteen years younger… when I see the helpful tools that are available to my youngest sister, I’m so jealous!

 Today’s students have it so much easier!
 They can find a word’s definition in a split instant, research for a paper within minutes, have information available to them everywhere they go, and use tools to study in preparation for tests or to understand lessons.

-With that in mind, check out five of these amazingly easy tools that students can enjoy online for free:
+With that in mind, check out five of these amazingly easy tools that students can enjoy online:

 Free video lessons and guides

 Not understanding a lesson in your physics class?
 Why… no problem!
 Just head to YouTube and look for a video that explains whatever stumps you.